MarineLasbleis/mushdynamics/README.md

 python setup.py install
 ```

+To be able to use git with the jupyter notebook, we use [jupytext](https://github.com/mwouts/jupytext).

 ## Tests

 There is no unit test implemented yet.
 But there are one script with a list of small programs to visually test if the solvers are doing correct things and to compare the advection solvers.
 See tests.py .